Panchakki, Baba Shah Mosafar Dargah

 Panchakki (water mill): Housed in the Dargah complex of Baba Shah Musafir, this is a 17th-century water mill situated at a distance of 1 km from the city.
 An intriguing water mill, the Panchakki is famous for its underground water channel, which traverses more than 8 km to its source away in the mountains.
 The channel culminates in a mesmerising artificial waterfall that powers the mill.
-The beauty of the mosque housed in the inner enclosure is enhanced by a series of ‘dancing’ water fountains.
+This monument displays the scientific thought process put in medieval Indian architecture.

 One of the things that make Aurangabad stand out from the several other medieval cities in India are its 52 ‘gates’, each of which have a local history, or had individuals linked with them.
-Not many people are aware that Aurangabad is also known as the ‘City of Gates’.
-Bhadkal Gate, built by Malik Ambar in commemoration of his victory against the Mughals
+In fact, Aurangabad is known as city of gates becuase of 52 gates built at the every entrance in the city.
+Out of the 52 big gates,the most famous, oldest and biggest of them is the Bhadkal Gate, which was built by Malik Ambar in commemoration of his victory against the Mughals.

 Chhatrapati Shivaji Museum, as the name suggests it is dedicated to Chhatrapati Shivaji Maharaj, the great Maratha ruler.
 War weapons and other antique items of the former rulers of Maratha Empire are put here for public viewing.
 Main attractions of the museum are the 500-year-old war suit, a 400-yr old Paithani Sari and the hand-written copy of Quran by Aurangzeb.
 The museum is open all days of the week from 10:30 A.M to 6:00 P.M.

 History Museum, Aurangabad